 Chatting with the organisers over breakfast the next morning I asked if the loud winds were something they would like to make a regular part of the course from now on.
 They were very enthusiastic, especially if more players of these instruments and their brassy friends were to come along.
 Next year's course is provisionally booked to take place from the 2nd to the 9th August — see you there?

-These two summer schools, each lasting a week, take place in Sidney Sussex College and are under the control of Selene Mills.
+These two summer schools, each lasting a week, take place in Sidney Sussex College.
 The Parley of Instruments tutors the Baroque week and Philip Thorby and Friends the Renaissance week.
 Philip is the main player in each.

 I have taken part in one Baroque week but normally attend the Renaissance week since as a viol player and singer it suits my taste better.
 This year the title was 'The Triumphs of Maximilian' and featured music mainly of Senfl.
 The supporting tutors were David Hatcher for viols, Jacob Heringman for lutes and Keith McGowan for winds of many and various kinds.